Air Ontario Flight 1363: Result

 The accident investigation was subsumed into a judicial inquiry under a judge, Virgil P. Moshansky.
 His report showed that competitive pressures caused by commercial deregulation cut into safety standards, with the management team of Air Ontario adopting many of the industry's sloppy practices and questionable procedures, placing the pilot in a very difficult situation.
 The report also stated that Air Ontario should not have scheduled the aircraft to refuel at an airport that did not have proper equipment, and that neither of Air Ontario's training nor manuals had sufficiently warned the pilot of the dangers of ice on the wings.
 Moshansky also blamed Transport Canada for letting Air Ontario expand into the operation of bigger, more complicated aircraft without detecting the deficiencies of their existing aircraft.

 After the crash of Air Ontario Flight 1363, many significant changes were made to the Canadian Aviation Regulations.
 These included new procedures regarding refueling and deicing, as well as many new regulations intended to improve the general safety of all future flights in Canada.
 Specifically, these referred to the effectiveness of certain deicing fluids over time and the increased use of Type II fluid.
 This mixture includes polymerising agents, which make the deicing effect last longer.

-Another cause of the crash of Flight 1363 was delays in changes to deicing procedures put forth in the Canadian Aviation Safety Board's (CASB) majority report on the 1985 crash of Arrow Air Flight 1285R, which may have also involved accumulation of ice on the wings, but the fiasco of a separate minority report – with its conclusions later repeated in testimony to a US Congressional committee – which stated that a thin layer of ice could not possibly have brought down that flight, preferring a discounted theory of an explosive material being the cause.
+Another cause of the crash of Flight 1363 was delays in changes to deicing procedures put forth in the Canadian Aviation Safety Board's (CASB) majority report on the 1985 crash of Arrow Air Flight 1285R, which may have also involved accumulation of ice on the wings, but the controversy surrounding a separate minority report – with its conclusions later repeated in testimony to a US Congressional committee – which stated that a thin layer of ice could not possibly have brought down that flight, preferring a discounted theory of an explosive material being the cause.
 Both crashes undermined confidence in the CASB's investigations and led to the Canadian government shutting down the CASB one year after the Flight 1363 accident.
 The CASB was replaced by the Transportation Safety Board of Canada (TSB), a more independent and multimodal investigative agency.